RubiconInternational/gulp-mean-seed/README.md

 ### MongoDB

 On Windows machines, the mongo install does not add the binaries to your PATH.
-There for in the seed artificat, please update the paths to match where your shell and daemon binaries are located.
+Therefore in the seed artifact, please update the paths to match where your shell and daemon binaries are located.

+The file to update is located here: `./platform/bin/_app.bat`

+Make sure to update the one with the underscore.

 I recommend using `C:\mongodb` as your install site.
+If you install there, you don't have to change anything.

 On Macintosh systems, I recommend `homebrew` to install b/c it's just easyy.
 In any case, you MUST ensure that both `mongod` and `mongo` are in your PATH.